 This happens to be top of the sales funnel content.
 More importantly, it is to attract the prospects.
 The content includes awareness videos aka explainer videos.
 Above all, this video in email should be easy to understand.
 Besides, it works best if personalized.
 Meanwhile, you can always reach out to Studiotale for any such requirement.

-After using the top of the funnel content to guide the viewers to your site.
-Here, it is your turn to help them evaluate and justify your solution.
+After using the top-of-the-funnel content to guide the viewers to your site, here, it is your turn to help them evaluate and justify your solution.
 In short, it can be done with demo videos.
 Irrespective of the stage which you are at, personalizing the video content in email is always appreciated.
-Above all, demo video educates the audience and injects the faith.
+Above all, a demo video educates the audience and injects the faith.

 Testimonials are the content at the end of the funnel.
 To clarify, this video helps to seal the deal.
 It usually includes the feedback from your end customer — the assurance from your users which will guide the prospects in making the right decision.
 That is to say, testimonials are critical to represent the brand’s growth.

 If you are considering to include video in your email marketing campaign, the time is just right.
 In fact, 64 percent of users are more likely to make a purchase online after watching a video.
 Hence, this stat should help you conclude the need for video in your email marketing campaign.
 Likewise, use the video to engage, educate and convert the consumer.

 - Keep the rest of your email short.

 - Avoid unnecessary text as it will end up spamming the reader.